Last updated on October 28th, 2019 at 10:23 pm

 The folks who run the farm look Amish, with bonnets, long beards and plain cotton clothes.
 They’re not Amish, they’re members of the German-origin Church of the Brethren, often called Dunkers because they believe in full-immersion baptism.

 The religion practiced by those visiting Knaus Berry, however, could better be described as the Cult of the Cinnamon Roll.
 (Evidence: A YouTube vido called Mission Cinnamon Roll.)
 From the day it opens, Knaus Berry draws long lines.
 Don’t be discouraged: They move fast.
 (If the line goes out to the road and starts to parallel the road, that’s about an hour wait.)

-While the cinnamon rolls (90 cents each) are famous, other products have avid fans.
-The pecan rolls ($11.50 for 10) are heavenly.
-Many swear by herb or cheese breadsticks.
-There’s guava pie ($10.50) for a tropical treat.
-Another whole fan base goes for ice creams and milkshakes.You can special order authentic shoo-fly pie ($9.75) or try a variety of cakes and cheesecakes.
+While the cinnamon rolls ($1.25 cents each) are famous, other products have avid fans.
+The pecan rolls ($13.75 for 10) are heavenly.
+Many swear by the herb rolls ($5.45 a dozen).
+There’s guava pie ($11.50) for a tropical treat.
+Another whole fan base goes for ice creams and milkshakes.You can special order authentic shoo-fly pie ($10.75) or try a variety of cakes and cheesecakes.

 U-pick strawberries and vegetables

 In the right season, Knaus Berry Farm is one of the few u-pick strawberry farms left in South Florida.
 It also offers u-pick tomatoes, and variety of other locally grown vegetables.
-(In 2013, strawberry-picking season started in late December and were picked through early April.
+(The season depends on the weather — strawberry-picking season usually started in late December and are picked through early April.
 Check the Knaus Facebook page for updates.)

 Visiting Knaus Berry Farm